Last update 5/2/2024

 Guitar Maintenance, what is it exactly?
-The dictionary (the one we use, anyways) has several definitions for the word ‘maintenance’.
-In particular, it is defined as ‘the upkeep of property or equipment’.
+The dictionary (the one we use, anyway) has several definitions for the word ‘maintenance.’
+How to maintain your guitar is defined as ‘the upkeep of property or equipment.’
 You need to take care of your guitar.

 Table of contents

 But what exactly does it mean to perform proper guitar maintenance?
 And is it something you can do by yourself?
 It means quite a few things actually, and yes – you can without spending a ton of time or money.
 Let’s briefly examine some tips to keep your guitar in the best possible condition.

 This comprehensive guide will explore the art and science of maintaining your guitar.
 From cleaning and tuning to more intricate tasks like adjusting the truss rod or setting the action, we’ll explore every facet of guitar maintenance.